factor/factor/basis/compiler/cfg/register-allocation/ssa/phases/README.md

 integer registers with no spill/reload interval fragments.
 The explicitly named test kernel uses the reference interval allocator only to exercise the mechanical API; it is not an implementation of the chordal algorithm.

+The `-with-locations` variants accept the same fixed memory-token map as the shared SSA mechanics.
+Fixed tokens are filtered before interval finalization and seeded after assignment initialization.
+The block walk expires outgoing products before activating incoming products, using the shared block-boundary lifecycle.
+This prevents an old fragment from deleting its replacement's pending register mapping.